0Itsuki0/AppleContainerDesktop/README.md

 ## Perquisite
 This app will not automatically download `container` so please make sure to install it either from the [GitHub](https://github.com/apple/container) or by running `brew install --cask container`.

+## Installation
+You can either download the entire repository and run/build it with Xcode or you can download the latest signed `dmg` for the app from the [GitHub release page](https://github.com/0Itsuki0/AppleContainerDesktop/releases).

 ## Basic Usage
 After downloading both the `container` executable as well as this app, simply launch the app.